-Humai n Resources & E Pieam
+Human Resources & IEP Team

 Name: DOB:

-Grace: Student 0E N:
+Grade: Student OEN:

-HUMAN RESOURCES (tea chine/non-teaching)
+HUMAN RESOURCES (teach ing/non-teaching)

 Service Provider Initiation Date Frequency Location(s)

 EVALUATION

 Reporting Dates:

-Reporting Format
+Reporting Format P

-guired unless student's progr ram comorises alternat tive expectations only k)
+Provincial Report Card (require ed uniess student's program (comprises aitema tive expectations only)

-Alternative Report ,
+Alternative Report

-IEP TEAN
+IEP TEAM

 IEP Developed by:

-Staff Nember Position Staff Mor nber Position
+Staff Member Position Staff Mer mber Position

-Sources Consulted in the De velopment of the IEP
+Sources Consulted in the Devel opment of the IEP

-Pate of Pilesans at in Casala Education Bases on Andre at the assessment at a series 1
+Provincial RC Pr evious IEP Pa rent/Guardian Assessm ent(s)

-Date of Placement in Special ne)
+Date of Placement in Special Education Program (select the appropriate option)

-= ' n new special education pro -
+1) First day of attendance in new special education program

-= -, ool year or semester in which
+2) First day of the new school year or semester in which the student is continuing in a placement

-change of placement errolment in a special educ cation program that he she begins in mid-yo ear or mic-semester as the result of a
+3) First day of the student's enrolment in a special education program that the student begins in mid-year or mid-semester as the result of a change of placement

-Completi on Date of IEP Deve lopment Phase

-Date of Placement: (within 30) school days followi ng the Date of Flacement):
+Date of Placement: ate of Placement: Completion Date of IEP Development Phase (within 30 school days following the Date of Placement):

+Pag je 7

-Consultation Log & Signatures Name: DOB: Grade: Student OEN: Log of pare ent/student consultation and staff review/update f or current school year.
-Date Activity Outcome Staff Involved (indicate parent/student consultation or staff review) This IEP has It is legally required to ensure that the IEP is properly in been developed according to the ministry's standards and ectations will be reviewed and the student's achievement ev appropriately addresses the stu- dent's strengths and arting period. needs.
-The Signature of i Principal Date Involvement of Parent/Guardian and Student (# student is 16 or old lor) I was consult ed in the development of this IEP Parent(s)/Guardian(s) ☐ Student opportunity to be consulted in the development of this IEP = Student Thave receive ed a copy of this IEP Parent(s)/Guardian(s) Student Parent(s)/Gu ardion(s)/Adult Student Comments: Signature of Parent(s)/Guardian(s)/Student (if 16 or cider) Date • Signature of I Parent(s)/Guerdien(s)/Student (if 16 or clder) Date child's IEP.
+Consultation Log & Signatures Name: DOB: Grade: Student OEN: Log of parer nt/student consultation and staff review/update for or current school year.
+Date Activity Outcome Staff Involved (indicate parent/student consultation or staff review) The principal is legally required to ensure that the IEP is properly implemented and monitored.
+This IEP has been developed according to the ministry's standards and appropriately addresses the student's strengths and needs.
+The learning expectations will be reviewed and the student's achievement evaluated at least once every reporting period.
+Signature of P rincipal Date Involvement (of Parent/Guardian and Student (if student is 16 or old er) I was consulte ed in the development of this IEP Parent(s)/Guardian(s) Student I declined the opportunity to be consulted in the development of this IEP Parent(s)/Guardian(s) Student I have received a copy of this IEP Parent(s)/Guardian(s) Student Parent(s)/Guardian(s)/Adult Student Comments: Signature of P Parent(s)/Guardian(s)/Student (if 16 or older) Date Same of the same and the same of the same Signature of P Parent(s)/Guardian(s)/Student (if 16 or older) Date Page 8

-Diffice).
-KATOOL BOARD

-IEP Con sultation Form

-Name: DOB:

-Grade: Student OEN:

-developing the IEP for your child.
-Please return the form by the date noted.
-Please note that input may be considered in the development of your

-is there any medical condition or concern which you feel may impact your child's learning?
-(Please include any changes to your child's medical condition.)

-2. Testing/Assessment Results:

-Are there any recent testing/assessment results which would be helpful in programming for your child?

-3. Previously Successful Strategies:

-Are there strategies which have worked particularly well for your child in the past?

-4. Parental or Other Supports:

-Are there supports that you have put in place (such as homework routines, assistive technology, tutoring, etc.) which would be helpful for school staff to know about?

-- 5. Priorities: What do you consider to be a priority for your child's learning this year? - 6.
-Other: Is there any other information you feel may impact on your child's learning (e.g. strengths and/or areas of need)?
+IEP Consultation Form Name: DOB: Grade: Student OEN: Please complete areas of this form that you feel will assist staff in developing to member responsible for the IEP.
+Please note that input may be considered in the IEP for your child.
+Please return the form to the staff the development of your child's IEP.
+Medical: Is there any medical condition or concern which you feel may impact your child medical condition.) d's learning?
+(Please include any changes to your child's Testing/Assessment Results: Are there any recent testing/assessment results which would be helpful in programmer. gramming for your child?
+3. Previously Successful Strategies: Are there strategies which have worked particularly well for your child in the past?
+4. Parental or Other Supports: Are there supports that you have put in place (such as homework routines, assistive technology, tutoring, etc.) which would be helpful for school staff to know about?
+5. Priorities: What do you consider to be a priority for your child's learning this year?
+6. Other: Is there any other information you feel may impact on your child's learning (e.g. strengths and/or areas of need)?
 Thank you for your contribution to your child's success at school.

-Signature of Parent(s)/Guardian(s)/Student (if 16 or older)

-Date

-Signature of Parent(s)/Guardian(s)/Student (if 16 or older)
+Signature of Parent(s)/Guardian(s)/Student (if 16 or older) Date Signature of Parent(s)/Guardian(s)/Student (if 16 or older) Date Page 9

-Date

-IEP Summary Layout